Thefrank/freebsd-port-sooners/README.md

 Open a ticket if the port has caught up so I can remove the now-duplicated package.

 ## One more thing
-Microsoft does not currently official support dotNET5 on FreeBSD so "dotnet5 variant" packages and binaries might have limited support across FreeBSD versions.
+Microsoft does not currently official support dotNET5+ on FreeBSD so "dotnet# variant" packages and binaries might have limited support across FreeBSD versions.
-Getting dotNET to work under FreeBSD is becoming more and more of a challenge after each preview of dotNET6, if you are knowledgeable in the inner-workings of FreeBSD please drop over to https://github.com/dotnet/runtime/issues/14537 and see if you can help.
-Finally, dotNET5 goes EOL only a few months after dotNET6 goes live which means that dotnet5 will no longer be seeing any updates starting as soon as Feburary 2022!
+If you would like to help out please drop over to https://github.com/dotnet/runtime/issues/14537 and see if you can.